Kezzryn/Advent-of-Code/2023/README.md

 ### [Day 17](Day%2017) - Clumsy Crucible
 - **Problem:** A to B with the least heat loss.
 - **Solution:** This looked like a solution for A*.
 It was not.
 There's no good heuristic for the algorthm to function.
 Additionally, part two found an incorrect answer first due to the way stepping works, so I had to back up and cut it down to a normal search.
+I did get to reuse my `Cursor()` class from [Day 16](Day%2016) so that was good.

 ### [Day 18](Day%2018) -
 - **Problem:**